datanav/docs/best-practice.rst

 When running the global pipe, the result is a “global dataset” consisting of entities with joined data that has been through the listed transformations.

-The first property that greets us in a global dataset is called **"$ids"**, which will be a list of **namespaced identifiers**.
+The first property of an entity in a global dataset is called **"$ids"**.
+This which will be a list (whenever multiple entities are joined) of **namespaced identifiers**.
 When an entity is merged into another entity in a merge pipe, the pipe will add the _id of the source entity to the **"$ids"** property.
-Thus, the **ids** property consists of the ids of all the source entities that were merged to created that specific merged entity, typically looking like below.
+Thus, the **ids** property consists of the _id's of all the source entities that were merged to created that specific merged entity.
+The **"$ids"** typically tkes the following form:

 ::